Voultapher/sort-research-rs/writeup/driftsort_introduction/text.md

 ### Reasons that speak against adoption

 - The implementation contains significant amounts of new `unsafe` code.
 Despite extensive testing, fuzzing, partial model checking and code review, it's possible that users could encounter novel UB in their programs.
-- On machines without multi-threading capabilities and or lacking free multi-threading resources, debug and release builds can suffer significant compile-time regressions.
+- On machines without multi-threading capabilities and/or lacking free multi-threading resources, debug and release builds can suffer significant compile-time regressions.
 - driftsort significantly increases binary-size for all tested types, with all tested compiler settings.

 ### Reasons that speak for adoption

 - In addition to the continued [intuitive exception safety](https://github.com/Voultapher/sort-research-rs/blob/main/writeup/sort_safety/text.md#exception-safety) guarantee, driftsort has a high chance of detecting strict weak ordering violations and reporting them to users via a panic, regardless of build configuration.
 This surfaces logic bugs earlier and more directly than the current implementation.
-- The authors went to great length to test and verify the memory safety of the implementation.
+- The authors went to great lengths to test and verify the memory safety of the implementation.
 - On machines with available multi-threading resources debug builds can see compile-time improvements.
 - driftsort greatly improves the run-time performance for the majority of tested micro-architectures, input length, type and pattern combinations with speedups breaking the order-of-magnitude barrier for some realistic and non-trivial combinations.